HongWuL/sAMPpred-GAT/README.md

 ## Usage

 `train.py` and `test.py` are used for training and testing, respectively.
-Running `python train.py -h` and `python test.py -h` to learn the meaning of each parameters.
+Running `python train.py -h` and `python test.py -h` to learn the meaning of each parameter.

 The input folder should like: